If you want to succeed as a Business Analyst...

 The idea is to end up with 2 or three distinct options to present to decision makers.

-42. Force Field Analysis Template
+42. Feasibility Analysis Template

 Break down the long list options into 3 categories